-The allotment shop is open every Sunday 10.00am to 12.00am from March through to July
+The allotment shop is open every Sunday 10.00am to 12.00am from February through to end of July

 Canes - 8ft, 6ft, 5ft, 4ft, 3ft, 2ft and 18".

 Labels, pea & bean netting, Phosphogen plant food, tomato feed and slug killer.

 Coated garden wire, raffia, twine/string, cable ties, multipurpose bag, Miracle Grow, children's gloves and cotton grip gloves ,